 1/2 teaspoon vanilla

 1/4 teaspoon Himalayan salt or Celtic Sea salt

-2 tablespoons sprouted ground flax (optional)
+2 tablespoons sprouted ground flax (or ground chia seed)

 1 cup blueberries, fresh or frozen